Momentum via Primal Averaging: Theoretical Insights and Learning Rate Schedules for Non-Convex Optimization: Details of experiments

 \subsection{ImageNet}

 Data augmentation consisted of the RandomResizedCrop(224) operation in PyTorch, followed by RandomHorizontalFlip then normalization to mean={[}0.485, 0.456, 0.406{]} and std={[}0.229, 0.224, 0.225{]}.
 We used the standard learning rate schedule for this problem, where the learning rate is decreased 10 fold every 30 epochs.
+Test/train/validate splits are standard.
+Total running time is < 24 hours per run.
+Our results are averaged over 5 seeds for each variant.